FlorVegaCastillo/florvegacastillo.github.io/content/authors/admin/_index.md

     summary: |
       The Office of International Studies Yellowstone Scholarship is given to MSUB international students who have outstanding academic performance and relevant contributions to the MSUB community.

-  - title: Summa Cum Laude: Bachelor in Communication Sciences (2016)
+  - title: Summa Cum Laude - Bachelor in Communication Sciences (2016)
     date: '2016-12-31'
     awarder: Universidad César Vallejo
     icon: UCV